 How to Blacken Chicken

-To blacken chicken start with your seasoning.
+To blacken chicken breasts start with your seasoning.
 Combine all the spices into a small bowl and stir to combine.
 Set aside.
 Place your butter in a microwavable safe bowl and warm until melted, about 1 minute.

 Dip each chicken breast in melted butter, then pat all sides of your chicken with your blackened seasoning until evenly coated.